 -55 °C to +125 °C temperature conditioning and control at DUT used on both ATE and bench tests

-All specified parameters measured over full temperature range
+All specified parameters measured over full military temperature range

 Physical Reverse Engineering

 SRI has developed and demonstrated a physical reverse engineering capability for complex ICs.
 This reverse engineering process involves removing the silicon die from the package and carefully “deprocessing” the IC layer-by-layer and capturing each circuit layer with optical and electron-beam microscopy.
 Pattern recognition algorithms and image analysis techniques are then used to regenerate the original mask information used to manufacture the IC.
 CAD design rule and schematic verification software are then utilized to extract a component level netlist from the mask data.
 This is used to recreate the design specification necessary to emulate the IC using GEM/AME technology and design libraries.
 SRI has the capability to derive netlists, schematics, and higher order design information directly from silicon die without additional technical data.